Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Sequoia are $1,446 a year with full coverage.
-Comprehensive insurance costs an estimated $320 a year, collision insurance costs $552, and liability insurance costs $416.
-Liability-only insurance costs as little as $474 a year, and high-risk driver insurance costs $3,126 or more.
-Teen drivers pay the highest rates at up to $5,362 a year.
+Average insurance rates for a Toyota Sequoia are $1,446 a year with full coverage.
+Comprehensive costs around $320, collision costs $552, and liability is $416.
+Buying just liability costs around $474 a year, with insurance for high-risk drivers costing around $3,126.
+Teens receive the highest rates at $5,362 a year or more.

 Average premium for full coverage: $1,446

-Rate estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all U.S. states and Sequoia trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all U.S. states and for different Sequoia trim levels.

 Use the form below to get customized rates for your location.